Atrial Fibrillation

 What are the causes of atrial fibrillation?

-It can occur both in hearts with previous pathology and in healthy hearts.
+It can occur in hearts with previous pathology as well as in hearts without evident structural alteration.

 Atrial fibrillation can occur in hearts with cardiac pathology (mitral valve disease, coronary disease, pericarditis, congenital heart disease), associated with other diseases (high blood pressure, lung cancer, etc.), or even when there is excessive alcohol intake.